pmtpro/chevereto-3-docs/setup/server/cpanel.md

 # cPanel

-This guide will enable you to install Chevereto on cPanel from scratch.
+This guide will enable you to install Chevereto-Free on cPanel from scratch.

 ## Database